-Campbell Wilson, CEO of Air India in an interaction with media today noted that cargo is going to be a significant part of Air India’s revenue mix and it is also a significant focus for them in building up the capability and systems to take full advantage of the cargo opportunity.
+Campbell Wilson, Chief Executive Officer of Air India in an interaction with media today noted that cargo is going to be a significant part of Air India’s revenue mix and it is also a significant focus for them in building up the capability and systems to take full advantage of the cargo opportunity.

 “The newly ordered aircraft, particularly the wide-body aircraft, comes with a lot of belly cargo space,” he said.

-The carrier under Tata Group has restored 20 aircraft to service over the year and is leasing in additional aircraft to accelerate transformation both in terms of capacity in products and a network.
+Wilson noted that the carrier under Tata Group has restored 20 aircraft to service over the year and is leasing in additional aircraft to accelerate transformation both in terms of capacity in products and a network.